 3501 Jourdan Road

 Taking an Uber or Lyft?
 As a thank you for arriving safely, show a bartender your ride share receipt and receive $10 off your tab.

-We are currently booking tours through the end of 2020.
+We are currently booking tours!.
 Tour is 45 minutes and includes three beer samples & a souvenir tasting glass.
 Children under the age of 21 are welcome on tours (and are free).

-Note: Per phase 3 rules, we can only accommodate 8 guests per tour from the same household.
+Note: Per phase 2 rules, we can only accommodate 8 guests per tour from the same household.
 All guests and tour guides MUST be wearing masks.
-Tours must be booked at least one day in advance.
+Tours automatically come with a table reservation in the beer garden.